-Some insurance providers might ask for a percentage-based excess as well as the usual one-off payment – this can become very costly if you have to claim for expensive treatment by a vet.
+Some insurance providers might ask for a percentage-based excess as well as the usual one-off payment.
+This can become very costly if you have to claim for expensive treatment by a vet.

-Death by illness or injury – some insurance providers may also cover the cost of putting your cat to sleep and some will even cover bereavement counselling.
+- Death by illness or injury – some insurance providers may also cover the cost of putting your cat to sleep and some will even cover bereavement counselling.

 There could also be more conditions or restrictions attached to the policy.
 And be aware that insurance providers won’t cover any pre-existing conditions your cat has when you take out the policy.

 How do I compare insurance for my cat?

 Use our comparison service to find cat insurance that’s right for you.
-Just tell us a few details about your moggy and we’ll show you different quotes and cover types so you can compare prices and policy details to find insurance that’s purrrrfect for you and your cat.Get a quote
+Just tell us a few details about your cat and we’ll show you different quotes and cover types so you can compare prices and policy details to find insurance that’s purrfect for you and your cat.Get a quote